kivkivov/Celeste-Superdash-Resources/basics.md

 <details>
 <summary>Input for D-Pad (Controller)</summary>

-Hold upright, let go of up while continuing to hold right, then roll the thumb downward to hit down as well.
+Hold upright, let go of up while continuing to hold right, then roll your thumb downward to hit down as well.
 </details>

 <details>
 <summary>Input for Keyboard</summary>

 Hold upright, continue to hold right, and move the middle finger from up to down.

+This might be different depending on which fingers you prefer to use, but the general idea is to switch from up to down while holding forward.

 </details>

 <details>